PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ## Sharing data between steps

-You can share data between steps in your workflows.
-Data can be passed forward to the next steps, and it can be used by other steps downstream.
+A step can accept data from other steps in the same workflow, or pass data downstream to others.

+This makes your steps even more powerful, you can compose new workflows and reuse steps.

 ### Using data from another step

-You may need to use data from a prior step in your workflow.

-For example, when your trigger step accepts data from an incoming HTTP request you may need to send that data to another API, transform that data or store it somewhere.
+In Python steps, data from the initial workflow trigger and other steps are available in the `pipedream.script_helpers.export` module.

-In this example, we'll pretend this data is coming into our HTTP trigger.
+In this example, we'll pretend this data is coming into our HTTP trigger via POST request.

 ```json
 {